 - We are doing a simple example and that means single host so we don’t need a distributed switch.

 - We are doing this using non – replicated virtual machines.
-But that will be covered in a future article as well.

 Create an Application Group